AnthenaSu/Refactoring-a-Large-Scale-Java-Codebase-with-SOLID-Principles-and-Design-Patterns/Blog.md

 Step2: The enemy sets the desired strategy.
 Before moving, the enemy selects which algorithm (strategy) it wants to use.
 For example, based on potion effects or state.
 Step 3: The context delegates the call to the chosen strategy Step 4: The concrete strategy executes its algorithm.
 Depending on which strategy was set, one of the following move() implementations runs.

+★ My refactoring Version 2 ★ (Nov 15):
+In my original movement design (Version 1), I implemented the Strategy Pattern using a dedicated context class (DoMovement) that held a MoveStrategy object.
+Although functional, this version created unnecessary indirection and violated the Open–Closed Principle, because adding or modifying a movement algorithm required editing both the context class and the enemy classes.
+In Version 2, I replaced the context class entirely with a static Map<String, MoveStrategy> that directly associates movement types (e.g. "random", "runAway", "hostile") with their corresponding strategy objects.
+Enemies now select the appropriate behaviour simply by changing a string key, and the map handles the creation of new movement strategy.

+Why Version 2 is better:
+My new movement system removes the extra context class and instead uses a static map to link movement types to strategy objects.
+Adding a new movement algorithm now only means putting a new entry in the map, which keeps the design open for extension.
+Overall, the new version is cleaner, easier to maintain, and keeps responsibilities clearer by letting strategies handle movement while enemies simply choose which one to use.

 ### b) Inheritance Design (6 marks)